 - Latin name: Melampodium leucanthum)

 - Growing Zones: USDA 5 – 10

 - Size: Low-growing to about a foot in height.
 Individual plants may spread up to 2 ft wide.

-- Wildlife Value: Butterflies enjoy this flower, as do sphinx moths, one of the primary pollinators.
+- Wildlife Value: Butterflies enjoy blackfoot daisy, as do sphinx moths, one of the primary pollinators.
 This makes it a great addition to a moon garden, since many sphinx moths appear in the evening.

 - Other: Known to be deer-resistant and rabbit-resistant